The Art of Tea Production from Leaf to Cup

 • Machine rolling: A more efficient method using specialised machines to roll the leaves.

 • Orthopaedic rolling: A unique method used for certain types of green tea, where the leaves are twisted into tight, needle-like shapes.
+Think of Green Monkey.

 Oxidation: The Colour and Flavour